KygoSkyrus/react-skyblog/NOTES.md

 -to redirect to edit blog page and for blogsmanagement i sidebar i have used anchor tag instaed of the Link bcz we need to refecresh these pages as they have summernote and summernote only loads when page is refreshed

+-summernote is a problem,,there is a wysiwyg react-draft-wysiwyg,,try using this instead

+-redux is needed